Code-Institute-Submissions/colmhaugh-RecipeBlog_MayResub/README.md

 <span id="responsiveness"></span>

 ## 2. Responsiveness
-- Responsiveness of the project is tested with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
+- Responsiveness of the project is tested with [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools).
 - The project is tested on the following devices:
     - Desktop, Mobile & Tablet.
     - On ChromeDevTools used some of their devices for further testing.